Dansby Swanson Preview, Player Props: Cubs vs. Braves

-On Tuesday, Dansby Swanson (.239 on-base percentage in past 10 games, 91 points below season-long percentage) and the Chicago Cubs play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+On Wednesday, Dansby Swanson (hitting .186 in his past 10 games) and the Chicago Cubs play the Atlanta Braves, whose starting pitcher will be Darius Vines.
 First pitch is at 7:20 PM ET.

+He had a hitless showing in his last game (0-for-4) against the Braves.

 Sportsbook Promo Codes